atan009/vimrc/README.md

 	cd
 	touch .vimrc

-	cd
 	vim .vimrc

 When the file first opened, there should be nothing in your `.vimrc` file.
 You can add any configuration you want to it.

-Here are some common `vimrc` configuration:
+Here are some common `.vimrc` configuration:

 ####For Tabs and Spaces: